 Welcome to Debbie Meggs Donation Page~A New Kind of Me

 March - I have been overwhelmed by the outpouring of support since I shared this news in December.
 I want to thank each of you for your contribution and encouragement, it means far more than words can say.
-I am looking forward to having family and friends join me in the Walk in April!!
+I am looking forward to having family and friends join me for the Walk in April with Gayle, her family & friends!
 Thank you again for your donations, love, and support!

 With love and hugs!